Are You Prepared for the March 1 Tier II Reporting Deadline?

 - All other hazardous substances:10,000 pounds (4,540 kg) for any material that has a Safety Data Sheet (SDS).

-In addition to ensuring you’re complying with the EPA’s regulations, accurately preparing and submitting your Tier II report is important for emergency preparedness.
+In addition to ensuring you’re complying with the EPA’s regulations, accurately preparing and submitting your Tier 2 report is important for emergency preparedness.
 Correctly reporting chemicals, their quantities, locations, and hazards to your SERC, LEPC, and local fire department alerts these agencies to chemical hazards at your facility should an emergency occur.
 These agencies can also properly plan and prepare for such emergencies.
 Having properly informed emergency responders allows for a more effective and well-organized response and can potentially limit liability and injuries during a response effort.